mattsteeldue/small-brackets/README.md

 --  External brackets
 --

 1. Design and implement a library/package to remove external matching round brackets.
-Assume no pathological input is provided [ e.g. no ì((abc)î ].
+Assume no pathological input is provided [ e.g. no ‚Äú((abc)‚Äù ].

   I used Perl to study the problem that can be reduced to a recursive regular expression like the following